Cryonic7/SPSMachineTools/Development Versions/currentDev/WallpaperChangerV4.1mosaic(v5all)/README.txt

 Directions:
 -----------
+1. Make sure the desired wallpaper is inside the folder "PicturesLibrary".

-1. Right click "wallpaperchanger.ps1" and click "Run with Powershell"
+2. Right click "wallpaperchanger.ps1" and click "Run with Powershell".

-2. Wait for the script to run and find the wallpaper to change it with
---- Note: The script may return some errors in deleting the wallpaper if it doesn't already exist, this is normal and the script will still succeed

-3. (OPTIONAL) Sometimes the script will ask if you'd like to change execution policy, enter Y so that the script will continue and complete.
-Doing this will sometimes give an error because it could not change the policy computer-wide, but this does not matter.
+3. Select [W] for WallpaperChanger.

+4. Follow the instructions and enter the filename of the wallpaper you'd like and then after that the filetype of the desired file.

+5. Confirm that it's the desired file, and if so, let the script complete.

+6. The script will now run, and change your wallpaper to that of the desired file.

-4. Enjoy your new wallpaper
+7. Enjoy your new wallpaper.

 TO SET ANOTHER, DIFFERENT WALLPAPER:
 ------------------------------------

-1. Replace wallpaper.bmp with another image of your choice

-2. Place it in the folder along with your script, so that the script can use it to change

-3. Repeat steps of original directions 2-5
+1. Repeat previous directions

-4. Enjoy
+2. ?????

+3. Profit.